PsithurismaMe/GumDrop/README.md

 <br/>
 Legal <br/>
-All files in this repository are licensed under the GPL-v3
+All files in this repository are licensed under the MIT License